zw199502/LSTM_EGO/README.md

 Learn to navigate in dynamic environments with normalized LiDAR scans, [video](https://youtu.be/sGKk0_fSDGM)

 # Configuration
+- DRL structure is based on the open-source solution from https://github.com/AntoineTheb/RNN-RL
 - Pytorch
 - Cython
 - ubuntu 20.04, ros-noetic